About the Port Commission

 The Greater Lafourche Port Commission board is comprised of nine members serving six-year terms.
 They serve at large on the only elected port commission in Louisiana.
 These nine members are entrusted with making the policy decisions that govern Port Fourchon and the South Lafourche Airport.
 Their area of jurisdiction is the tenth ward of Lafourche Parish, and they have the authority to regulate commerce and traffic, maintain proper depths of water, provide police protection, enact ordinances, levy taxes, issue bonds, and lease property, among other things.

 In addition to developing Port Fourchon, the Commission has expanded the services of the South Lafourche Leonard Miller, Jr. Airport since acquiring it in November 2001.
 This general aviation airport sits on 359 acres in Galliano, Louisiana, and is surrounded by 1,200 acres of commission-owned property slated for industrial development.
 Its close proximity to Port Fourchon makes it a great choice for both business and recreational travel to South Louisiana.
-The airport is under aggressive expansion, and over $34 million in port, state, and federal funds has been spent on airport improvements over the last several years to make the airport more accessible to a variety of users from single-engine aircraft to twenty-passenger business jets.
+The airport is under continued expansion, and over $35 million in port, state, and federal funds has been spent on airport improvements over the last several years to make the airport more accessible to a variety of users, from single-engine aircraft to twenty-passenger business jets.

-The Greater Lafourche Port Commission, a political subdivision of the state of Louisiana, facilitates the economic growth of the communities in which it operates by maximizing the flow of trade and commerce.
+Our Mission: The Greater Lafourche Port Commission, a political subdivision of the state of Louisiana, facilitates the economic growth of the communities in which it operates by maximizing the flow of trade and commerce.
 We do this to grow our economy and preserve our environment and heritage.